idebtor/JoyJava/JavaFX/JavaFX-Lab2.md

 bp.setAlignment(lbl, Pos.CENTER);
 ```

-__JoyChallenge:__
-  > Do Lab2 without using a `StackPane`.
-  > You may increase the size of the scene.
-Why is the label shown off the scene at the beginning?

 __JoyLesson:__
 - The `GridPane` takes the entire space of one section(e.g. Top) of the `BorderPane`.
 Therefore, `setAlignment` is meaningless for `GridPane`.